Gonorrhea treatment

 Gonorrhea treatment in the future

 There are now gonococci that are resistant to antibiotics.
 This poses a challenge for the experts.
 Once bacteria have developed resistance, they pass it on, so it is to be expected that more difficult-to-treat cases will occur in the future.
 There are already active substances that used to help against gonorrhea but have now lost their effectiveness.
-Occasionally, there have even been cases in which not a single available antibiotic helped.
+Occasionally, there have even been cases where not a single available antibiotic helped.
 As antibiotic resistance continues to increase, the need for new drugs is likely to rise.

-Responsible professionals
+Responsible specialists

 Cornelia Betschart Meier, Prof. Dr. med.

-Senior Attending Physician, Department of Gynecology
+Senior Physician, Vice Director of Department, Department of Gynecology

 Tel. +41 44 255 53 26